chrismac39/gdse/README.md

 <img width="375" height="238" alt="image" src="https://github.com/user-attachments/assets/2cad86a0-da01-4817-90d8-53452dd20def" />

 These are the two features of rainbow filter that the author of gdse finds essential and can't play Grim Dawn without.
 All other features of Rainbow Filter are omitted.
+One other small difference from Rainbow Filter is that gdse colors Pierce damage pink, not red, to distinguish it from Bleed.

 gdse works by writing modified copies of some game resources to the `/settings/` directory of your Grim Dawn installation, just like Rainbow Filter.
 It's not compatible with Rainbow Filter or other